-The first store was filled with products that consumers couldn’t find in any other retail environment.
+Our very first store was filled with products that consumers couldn’t find in any other retail environment.
 They were things like commercial parts bins, wire drawers, mailboxes and popcorn tins, burger baskets, milk crates and wire leaf burners.
-The product collection was quite unusual, but when used in a home or office, the solutions would save customers space and, ultimately, time.
+The product collection was quite unusual, but when used in a home or office, the solutions saved customers space and, ultimately, time.
 At first, customers were dubious.
-“A store that sells empty boxes?” they would ask…many seriously doubted The Container Store would ever make it.
+“A store that sells empty boxes?” they would ask.
+Many seriously doubted The Container Store would ever make it.
 But somehow, our co-founders had a hunch that time would become more and more scarce.
 And I bet you would agree it has done so, despite the time-saving technology available at our fingertips.
 In addition to our time-saving products, they also had an early focus on treating employees and vendors like they would want to be treated and as partners in the business.

-Today, with locations from coast to coast, our stores average 25,000 square feet and showcase more than 10,000 innovative products to help customers save space and, ultimately, save them time.
+Today, with locations from coast to coast, our stores average 25,000 square-feet and offer more than 10,000 innovative products to help customers save space and, ultimately, save them time.
 The store layout is divided into lifestyle sections marked with brightly colored banners such as Closet, Kitchen, Office and Laundry.
-Wherever you look in the store, there’s always someone in a blue apron who’s ready to help solve everything from the tiniest of storage problems to the most intimidating organizational challenges.
-Customers receive unparalleled service, along with fresh ideas and a very interactive shopping experience.
+Wherever you look in the store, there’s a cheerful employee who’s ready to help solve everything from the tiniest of storage problems to the most intimidating organizational challenges.
+We want our customers to receive unparalleled service, along with fresh ideas and a very interactive shopping experience.
 And that’s the case however our customers choose to connect with us – in our stores, online, from their smart phones, or via our social communities.